soasis/text/documentation/source/design/lucky 7 extensions/speed.rst

 That's All of Them
 ------------------

 Each of these extension points are important to one person, or another.
 For example, Daniel Lemire spends a lot of time optimizing :term:`UTF-8 routines for fast validation <Fast UTF-8 Validation>` or :term:`Fast Deterministic Finite Automata (DFA) decoding of UTF-8 and more <Fast UTF-8>`.
-There are many more sped up counting, validating, encoding, and decoding routines: therefore it is critical that any library writer or application developer can produce those for their encodings and, on occassion, override the base behavior and implementation-defined internal speed up written by ztd.text itself.
+There are many more sped up counting, validating, encoding, and decoding routines: therefore it is critical that any library writer or application developer can produce those for their encodings and, on occasion, override the base behavior and implementation-defined internal speed up written by ztd.text itself.